 Today we ride from Razorback Hut for a day ride to the iconic Craig’s Hut, made famous by The Man from Snowy River films.
 You’ll gasp at the spectacular scenery and ride amongst the snow gums and wildflowers.
 Tonight we will be camping again at Razorback Hut.

 You’ll finish your riding adventure with a ride descending the side of Mt Stirling and onto the Delatite River Trail.
-You will follow beautiful fern-lined soft tracks and head to Mirimbah Park for lunch, before continuing on towards home in the afternoon.
-The ride will finish at around 5pm today, so you’ll need to book another night’s accommodation in Mansfield (at your own expense).
-Dinner is NOT included tonight.
+You will follow beautiful fern-lined soft tracks and head to Mirimbah Park for lunch, after which you are free to depart.

 Transfers to/from Mansfield are NOT included in the ride price.
 The cheapest option is the V-Line bus service which runs between Melbourne and Mansfield.